 Steady Population Growth.
-Hawaii has experienced steady population growth since 2010 with a growth rate of 5.2% versus 4.1% in the United States as a whole according to the U.S.
+Hawaii has experienced steady population growth since 2010 with a growth rate of 5.2% versus 4.1% in the United States as a whole according to the U.S. Census Bureau.

-Census Bureau.
 As a result of Hawaii's strong economy and the attraction of the island lifestyle, Hawaii's population is expected to grow by 4.8% from 2016 to 2021, compared to 3.7% for the United States according to the 2016.1 Nielsen Demographic Update.

 Positive Labor Market Conditions.
-Hawaii employment has grown 12.6% from year-end 2010 to year-end 2015 versus 8.6% for the broader United States economy according to the Bureau of Labor Statistics.
-Additionally, Hawaii has the fifth lowest state unemployment rate of 3.2% compared to 5.0% for the United States as of December 2015 according to the Bureau of Labor Statistics.
+Hawaii's unemployment rate decreased from 6.8% in December 2010 to 3.1% in March 2016, while the broader United States unemployment rate decreased from 9.3% in December 2010 to 5.0% in March 2016 according to the U.S. Bureau of Labor Statistics.
+Additionally, Hawaii had the fifth lowest state unemployment rate for the United States as of March 2016 according to the Bureau of Labor Statistics.
 As evidenced by the chart below, Hawaii has maintained unemployment rates well below the rates of the broader United States through a range of economic environments.